 Sorghum is a grain crop grown throughout much of the southern United States.
 The plant is used to make syrup, sweeteners, and ethanol.
 It has been cultivated for more than 4,000 years and is one of the most important staples in the southern United States.
 In Texas alone, sorghum covers more than 1.55 million acres of land annually.

 Turfgrasses and Forage Crops Are Produced Heavily In Texas, But Especially In and Around Dallas-Fort Worth and Houston Areas

-The Dallas-Fort Worth and Houston areas are major cities in Texas and are also where turfgrasses and forage crops are produced heavily.
-Turfgrasses are grasses grown for lawns and golf courses, while forage crops are grown specifically to feed livestock.
+The Dallas-Fort Worth and Houston areas are major cities in Texas and are also where turfgrass and forage crops are produced heavily.
+Turfgrasses are grasses grown for lawns and golf courses, while forage crops are grown specifically to give natural feeds to livestock.